mayurpatil11/Minikube-example-Citrix-ADC-microservice-deployment/citrix-ADC-two-tier-microservice-deployment/README.md

 ## Learn how to deploy Citrix ADC in two tier microservices topology using MInikube

 Citrix ADC offers the two-tier architecture deployment solution to load balance the enterprise grade applications deployed in microservices and access it from outside kubernetes cluster.
 Tier 1 Citrix ADC routes the traditional North-South traffic and VPX/SDX/MPX can act as your Tier 1 ADC, whereas CPX (containerized Citrix ADC) act as Tier 2 ADC and route the East-West traffic.
-We are going deploy microservices using yaml files located in yamlFiles folder.
+We are going deploy microservices using yaml files located in yaml-files folder.
 ![two-tier-deployment](https://user-images.githubusercontent.com/42699135/53289454-1e1b5d80-37bc-11e9-9a53-08e7bcbc646b.PNG)

 Here are the detailed demo steps for tier 1 and tier 2 microservice deployment using Minikube.